justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

     > This will be called to take care of any special backend processing that may be needed for your checkout step.
 If any backend processing is required, then the business logic will be implemented here, using information passed in through the `ActionRequest`.
     >
-    > Note that, if no special processing is necessary for this step, then nothing needs to be added into this method.
+    > Note that, if no special processing is necessary for this checkout step, then nothing needs to be added into this method.

 1. `public void render(HttpServletRequest httpServletRequest, HttpServletResponse httpServletResponse) throws Exception;`